-Harvest moon is the last book in the series, coming in fall/winter of 2020.
+Harvest Moon, the last book in the series, coming November 23rd, 2020.

-In the wilds of 19th century Ontario, Maang-ikwe, a young Ojibwe woman, falls into a forbidden love, breaks her father’s honor, and surrenders her trust to someone who abuses her.
-The results divide her from her tribe and cause her to give up what she holds most dear.
+In the wilds of 19th century Ontario, Maang-ikwe, a young Ojibwe woman, falls into a forbidden love, breaks her father’s honor, and surrenders her trust to someone who betrays it.
+The abuse she suffers divides her from her tribe and causes her to give up what she holds most dear.

 Niin-mawin must come to grips with his culture being ripped away from him.
 Brought up in a “white man’s” school, he suffers through an enforced “civilized” education and separation from his family.
 When a man he respects reveals a secret about Niin-mawin’s past, he embarks on a search for the person he hopes can mend the part of his heart that’s always been missing.

 Both Maang-ikwe and Niin-mawin wonder how a harvest of pain and sorrow will impact their lives.
-Will they find the blessings amongst the hardships, or will they allow the results of division and abuse to taint their hearts?
+Will they find the blessings amongst the hardships, or will they allow the results of division and abuse to taint their hearts forever?